Estimating Concrete Strength

 - To assess structural adequacy in the case of non-conformity of the compressive strength obtained from standard cube test specimens (or when cube results are not available)

-The most contentious issues normally arise when cube results are not available or when they are below specified strength.
+The most contentious issues normally arise when cube results are not available or when they are below the specified strength.

 Historically, Concrete Society Technical Report 11 (CSTR 11) was used in the UK to interpret core strength results, but it was superseded in part by BS EN 13791 and BS 6089.
 Following extensive research, BS 13791 was again revised in 2019 to incorporate features of BS 6089 and current thinking.
 At the same time, the concrete core testing standards were revised.
 The BS EN 12390 standards changes were primarily editorial and minor technical and did not significantly affect the test methodology.
 However, the changes to BS EN 12504-1 were significant.
 In particular, handling/storage/moisture conditions at test are clearly defined.
 There are no longer corrections for length/diameter ratio and reinforcement but defined rules relating to core length/diameter and reinforcement content.

-BS EN 12504-1:2019 Testing concrete in structures, Part 1: Cored specimens – Taking, examining and testing in compression This includes a National Annex NA, which gives a method for visual assessment of excess voidage (formerly in BS 1881-120 and before that CSTR 11).
+BS EN 12504-1:2019 Testing concrete in structures, Part 1: Cored specimens – Taking, examining and testing in compression.
+This includes a National Annex NA, which gives a method for visual assessment of excess voidage (formerly in BS 1881-120 and before that CSTR 11).

 BS EN 13791:2019 Assessment of in-situ compressive strength in structures and precast concrete components.